 - Riboflavin as 0.8 cups of whole almonds

 Kids drink less milk when they can’t get flavored.

 A national study showed that when you remove flavored milk from elementary schools, kids drink 35% less milk – and that number did not rebound over time.
 A similar study in Canada showed that overall milk consumption decreased by 48% in a four-week period.

 Less sugar than you think.

-Flavored milk in schools contributes very little added sugar to kids’ diets (6 grams, or about 4%), yet provides nine essential nutrients – compared to soda and fruit drinks that contribute lots of added sugar (45%) for little to no nutritional value.
+Flavored milk in schools contributes very little added sugar to kids’ diets (6 grams, or about 4%), yet provides thirteen essential nutrients – compared to soda and fruit drinks that contribute lots of added sugar (45%) for little to no nutritional value.

 Research has also shown that the tiny amount of added sugar in flavored milk does not affect behavior or contribute to hyperactivity in kids.2,3